-The Program provides financial incentives, based upon reductions in peak electric demand (kW) at a Participant's facility.
+SCORE provides financial incentives, based on reductions in peak electric demand (kW) at a Participant's facility.
 These incentives help the Participant to "buy down" the incremental cost of purchasing more energy-efficient equipment and are meant to encourage adoption of construction and maintenance practices which will reduce energy operating costs.